-In addition to the two hours of required Spiritual Formation, only courses from Biblical Studies, Theological Studies, and Ethics and Philosophical Studies apply toward the degree.
-Practicum courses and internet courses do not apply toward the degree.
+In addition to the two hours of required Spiritual Formation, only advanced courses from Biblical Studies, Theological Studies, and Ethics and Philosophical Studies apply toward the degree.
+Practicum courses courses do not apply toward the degree.

 Requirements Hours

 Spiritual Formation 2

 Biblical Languages

 9 hours in the language not studied for the prerequisite 9

 Biblical Studies

 3 hours in the language studied for the prerequisite, 3 hours in Hermeneutics or Biblical Theology, and 6 hours of Biblical Studies electives 12

 Theological Studies

 3 hours in Baptist Heritage, 3 hours in Systematic Theology electives, and 6 hours of Theological Studies electives 12

 Ethics and Philosophical Studies

 3 hours of Ethics and Philosophical Studies electives 3

 Electives or Concentration 12

 Total 50

-\Concentrations in Biblical Archaeology, Biblical Theology, Christian Apologetics, Christian Ethics, Church History and Historical Theology, New Testament Exegesis and Exposition, Old Testament Exegesis and Exposition, Philosophy of Religion, Theology, and Women's Studies are available on the Fort Worth campus.
+\Concentrations in Archaeology, New Testament, Old Testament, Theological Studies, Ethics, Philosophy, Apologetics, and Women's Studies are available on the Fort Worth campus.
 Six hours of electives may also be used for modern language study.
 For information on the M.A.Th. in Bonn, Germany, see below.

 Students in the non-thesis track must select a concentration from the list above and pass a comprehensive exam in the area of the concentration.
+The comprehensive exam will be registered in the final semester (MATHE 5000).